xiaoyaoo11/MLAI/Class Learner/README.md

 - Flexible prediction system for both single images and batch processing
 - Learning rate scheduling and regularization techniques
 - Support for model checkpointing and best model saving
+- Web interface for easy image uploads and classification

 ## Project Structure